-Basically, the data set is in the sequence in which it is created, and you normally (but not necessarily) process from the start to the end of the data set.
+The ESDS data set is in the sequence in which it is created, and you normally (but not necessarily) process from the start to the end of the data set.

-Sequential processing of an ESDS by RBA is known as addressed access, which is the method you use to create the dataset.
+- The sequential processing of an ESDS by RBA is known as addressed access, which is the method you use to create the dataset.

-- Assume an ESDS containing records with keys 001, 003, 004, and 006.
-The data set would appear as follows:| 001 | 003 | 004 | 006 |
+- Assume an ESDS containing records with RBAs 001, 003, 004, and 006.
+The dataset would appear as follows:| 001 | 003 | 004 | 006 |

 ESDS for tables that are to load into programs, for small files that are always in ascending sequence, and for files extracted from a KSDS that are to be sorted.